 Ensure Your Insurance is Up to Date

 Don’t wait until after something goes wrong to find out what your insurance covers.
 If your area is particularly threatened by natural events (like bushfires or floods), make sure your Home & Contents Insurance will cover you.

-Budget Direct offers Bushfire Insurance as part of their Home & Contents Insurance policy, so in the events of a large-scale fire, you can be covered for debris removal, repairs/replacement of your home and belongings, and temporary accommodation as needed.
+Budget Direct offers Bushfire Insurance as part of their Home & Contents Insurance policy, so in the event of a large-scale fire, you can be covered for debris removal, repairs/replacement of your home and belongings, and temporary accommodation as needed.
 It’s also worth keeping in mind that most insurers have a 72 hour wait period, between when you take out the policy and when you’re covered in the event of bushfire or grassfire.

-If you’re not a customer, you can find out more about how Budget Direct can help you get your Home & Contents Insurance Solved™.
+And if you’re not a customer, you can find out more about how Budget Direct can help you get your Home & Contents Insurance Solved™.